sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 * What is Stack?
 Write C functions to perform push (), pop () and display operations on STACK.
 * What is Stack?
 Write a c program to implement stack using an array checking all necessary conditions and to perform the following operations: push (), pop () and display.
 * Define Stack.
 Develop routines to handle insert, push, pop and print operations on Stack.
-* Define Stack.
-Develop routines to handle push, pop and print operations on Stack.
 * Write C functions to perform push (), pop () and display operations on STACK.

 **Answer :**